jhe48/P-folio/README.md

 ## Description
 - This project is a reflection of my current profile.
-- I plan to use **Three.js** with Blender for 3D objects that I plan to add in the future.
+- I plan to use **Three.js** with Blender for 3D objects to put on my website.

 ## Tools Used
 - Blender